apache/predictionio/docs/manual/source/evaluation/paramtuning.html.md

 In evaluation data generation, the goal is to generate a sequence of (training, validation) data tuple.
 A common way is to use a *k-fold* generation process.
-The data set is splitted into *k folds*.
+The data set is split into *k folds*.
 We generate k tuples of training and validation sets, for each tuple, the training set takes *k - 1* of the folds and the validation set takes the remaining fold.